nbeaver/cmd_oysters/README.rst

 Simple textual format
 ~~~~~~~~~~~~~~~~~~~~~

+CmdOysters are text files in the JSON data serialization format.

 Of textual data serialization formats,
 JSON and YAML are the simplest and most widespread standardized formats.

-Well-maintained JSON libraries are readily available for almost all programming languages,
+Well-maintained JSON libraries are readily available for most programming languages,
 but the same is unfortunately not true for YAML.

 A directory of JSON files makes code work cross-platform and cross-language easily.

 In addition, JSON permits Unicode and only requires escaping double quotes and backslashes,
-so many commands are very close to the actual string that would be sent to the shell.
+so most commands do not require many changes to store as JSON.

 ~~~~~~~~~~~~
 Mergeability
 ~~~~~~~~~~~~

-The JSON fields should appear in alphanumeric order.
+The JSON fields in a CmdOyster should appear in alphanumeric order.
-This way, diffing and merging becomes much less problematic.
+This way, diffing and merging becomes easier.

-Also, CmdOysters are not assigned arbitrary primary keys,
+CmdOysters are not assigned arbitrary primary keys,
-since two different databases could have keys that clash.
+since two different databases could have clashing primary keys.

 Instead, CmdOysters can reference related commands or invocations
 by the SHA-1 hash of the description text or invocation string